How This All Started

 There's Always Unruh...
 Sort of...

 If you're in California, there's always Unruh.
 As we discussed above, Unruh should have no trouble reaching a housing provider's website-- including a resident's portal site-- but it will likely be trickier to bring a lawsuit if these sites are likely not covered by the ADA.
 Why is that?
 In order to succeed in a lawsuit brought under Unruh, a plaintiff with a disability has one of two routes.
 First, if they allege and prove that their claim is also an ADA violation-- then that ADA violation is automatically also an Unruh violation.
 We discussed this first option in our earlier discussion about rental websites.
 Second, if the plaintiff can't prove an ADA violation, then they must plead and prove intentional discrimination.
 Harris v.
 Capital Growth Investors XIV, 52 Cal.
 3d 1142, 1175 (Cal.
 1991).
 What constitutes "intentional discrimination" under Unruh?
 Who knows?
 The only thing that the Harris decision made clear is it doesn't include "disparate impact."
-So simply showing that having an inaccessible resident portal impacts users with disabilities won't be enough.
+So simply showing that an inaccessible resident portal impacts users with disabilities more than it impacts residents without disabilities won't be enough.
 Instead, a plaintiff will have to prove other evidence of intentional discrimination.
-For instance, a plaintiff's attorney could try to prove that the housing provider knew that their designs were inaccessible but used them anyways.
+For instance, a plaintiff's attorney could try to prove that the housing provider knew that the design of its resident portal was inaccessible but used it anyways.
 Or that the housing provider learned about the importance of web accessibility because of recent litigation but ignored his own website.
-While I suspect that the threshold for pleading and proving intent may not be terribly high in these cases, the outcome all depends on the evidence and the skills of the attorneys.
+While I suspect that the threshold for pleading and proving intent may not be terribly high in these cases, it also shouldn't be trivial so the outcome all depends on the evidence and the skills of the attorneys.

 Recommendations and Next Steps

-Housing Providers Need to Make Their Sites Accessible
+Housing Providers Need to Make Their Public-Facing Sites Accessible

 Contact Us If You Need Help!